expo/expo/packages/expo-splash-screen/README.md

 ##### Provide different background colors - `res/values-night/colors.png`

-If you want to have different background color in splash screen depending on system color mode, you need to create similar file to `colors.xml`, but in directory `res/values-night`.
+If you want to have different background colors in your splash screen depending on the system color mode, you need to create a similar file to `colors.xml`, but in the directory `res/values-night`.
 Values in this file are going to picked by the system when it is switched to `dark` mode.

 ```diff